Things to do at Schiphol Airport Amsterdam

 If your layover is closer to six hours long than ten, stick with sights near Amsterdam Centraal Station.
 The Museum Ons Lieve Heer op Solder or Body Worlds or the Maritime Museum are all quite nearby the station.
 So is the very child-friendly NEMO: a science museum in a remarkable building.
 Or take a walk to see the nearer parts of the canals of Amsterdam.
 Dam Square, home to the Royal Palace and the Nieuwe Kerk (New Church, which is not new and not a church anymore), is only a bit further.
 Another option is to take a free ferry across the IJ river right from the train station to the A’Dam Lookout.
 There, you can enjoy the view of the city.
 You can also take a ride on the “Over the Edge” swing, if you dare.

-Another option – especially if you’re traveling with a family or friends group – is to book a private tour right from the airport for the length of your layover.
+Another option if you have five or six hours – especially if you’re traveling with a family or friends group – is to book a private tour right from the airport.

 If you have a longer layover – say, ten hours – you can venture further from the train station.
 You’ll have plenty of time to take a canal cruise to see Amsterdam’s UNESCO World Heritage canals and the hundreds of historical rowhouses lining the canals.
 You could visit the Van Gogh Museum or the Rijksmuseum outside the canal ring in the Museum Quarter.
 Or tour the Anne Frank House (but only if you’ve reserved ahead of time).